shopgate-professional-services/cart-gifts/README.md

 # Shopgate Connect - Cart Gifts

-This extension allow merchants to have cart gifts (free items, etc).
+This extension allows merchants to have cart gifts (free items, etc).

 ## About Shopgate